St. Paul's Cathedral, Kolkata: Features

 The cathedral's interior has a display of many plastic art forms and memorabilia.
 There is an episcopal throne on the southern flank of the altar and a reredos or decorative wall on its liturgical east end dated to 1879; it has carvings of episodes related to the life of St. Paul, the Annunciation, the Adoration of the Magi, and the Flight into Egypt, all the work of Sir Arthur Blomfield.
 The parish hall within the premises of the cathedral is the venue for holding social functions.
 The eastern wall in the cathedral has paintings of the life of St. Paul, painted by Blomfield in 1886.
 Also notable is the font, with its sculpture of Bishop Heber in a kneeling posture.The Cathedral housed an organ, with 41 stops, made by Henry Willis and Sons of London.
 It was dismantled and replaced with a reed organ.
 Following this, the reed organ was replaced with a 1938 Hammond Model E Organ.
 Currently, the church has and uses a Viscount Vivace 40, a 2 Manual, 31-stop electric organ.
 It is played by the present organists, Mr. George Sudeep Pande and Mr. Shreejit Saha.

 The cathedral complex also has a library, situated over the western porch, to dimensions of 61 × 22 ft with a height of 35 ft.
 It was built at the initiative of Bishop Wilson, who donated 8,000 of his books and manuscripts.
 Further donations of books to the library were from W. Gordon and Rev. J. Nath of the University of Oxford and the Calcutta Bible Society.
 The library also has a sculpture of Bishop Wilson made in marble.

 Entry to the cathedral is from the north through a large gate made of wrought iron called the Sir William Prentice Memorial Gate, which is named after Sir William Prentice, who was a member of cathedral's congregation for many years.
 The cathedral is surrounded by a well-tended garden.
 In 1847, 63 species of trees had been planted in this garden.

 Burials

-Bishop Daniel Wilson, who had requested burial in the cathedral and also that memorial tablets be placed at St. Pauls' Cathedral, in Bishop's College Chapel at Calcutta, and in the St Mary's Church, Islington, lies in an underground chamber of the cathedral, where a plaque conferred on him by Queen Victoria is also on display.
+Bishop Daniel Wilson, who had requested burial in the cathedral and also that memorial tablets be placed at St. Paul's Cathedral, in Bishop's College Chapel at Calcutta, and in the St Mary's Church, Islington, lies in an underground chamber of the cathedral, where a plaque conferred on him by Queen Victoria is also on display.
 Sir John Paxton Norman, an acting Chief Justice who was assassinated, is memorialized by a large, decorated plaque, surmounted by a cross, with an engraving depicting Justice with her scales against a background of tilework flowers evoking Judge Norman's interest in botany.
 Arthur William Garnett, an English engineer who died in India in 1861, was buried here.